horvay/simple-dux/README.md

 # **simple-dux**
 I wrote this library because redux/flux/mobx was too complex for some simple projects I was working on.
 I needed something that did basic Inversion of Control and be able to dispatch events.

 There are two concepts in simple-dux.
-You have the Dispatcher to inject events and register callbacks for said events.
+You have the Dispatcher to inject events and register callbacks for said events, and a Store for holding and persisting storage.

 You can put them in a seperate files like this.
 In the example, I put them in a ts file called simpledux.ts
 ```ts